mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 ### Game Design Patterns vs CT and more established "knowledge"

-THIS SECTION PROBABLY MOSTLY OR FULLY BELONGS IN THE NEXT CHAPTER

 My end design highlights game patterns as a starting point for user interest and to draw participants in to other elements of learning dimensions.
 More abstract dimensions like systems thinking, and more concrete like coding concepts.

 - Compare formal teaching of CT and CS with an approach based on a freer choice of patterns.